NordicSemiconductor/Android-nRF-Connect/documentation/README.md

     - Note: this change is not be required for newer versions of the DFU bootloader.
 4. Connect your Android device to the PC, enable USB debugging on it and install required drivers and ADB (Android Debug Bridge) on the PC.
 Add the ABD to the PATH global variable or copy it (and dlls) to the same folder.
 5. Try the ADB by writing `adb devices` command in the command line.
 A list of connected Android devices should be shown.
 6. Find out the address of your device.
-You may use the nRF Master Control Panel to do that.
+You may use the nRF Connect to do that.
 Your device should advertise as a DFU Targ.
 Make sure you are not connected with the bootloader.
 7. Optional: install the [nRF Logger](https://play.google.com/store/apps/details?id=no.nordicsemi.android.log) application to get more information about the test progress and syntax errors.
 8. Start the sample test with the following command.
 Use your device address, f.e.
 AA:BB:CC:DD:EE:FF instead of address*.
 The -d option is required only when more than one Android device is connected and configured for USB debugging.